JayArrowz/PancakeTokenSniper/README.md

 2. The ability to scan contract source code and exclude buying from contracts when they include a specific string.
 The config key is called `ContractRugCheckStrings`
 3. Minimum amount of BNB (This can be changed to any other token by using `LiquidityPairAddress`) inside liquidity pool.
 The config key is called `MinLiquidityAmount`.
 4. Ensures liquidty pair created has one of the `LiquidityPairAddress` address
+5. If `HoneypotCheck` is true the sniper will try to buy the `HoneypotCheckAmount`, then it will try to sell it.
+If this operation is successful it will buy the `SnipeAmount`

 ## Selling
 The Sniper automatically sells once a certain percentage of profit is made.
 This is defined in the config key `ProfitPercentageMargin`